 Nailing your business’ tone of voice is an essential part of brand building.
 As we like to say at The William Agency: “Words have power, so choose them wisely.”

 What Is Brand Language And Why Is It Important?

-1. Set Aside Time To Create Your Brand Language
+Set Aside Time To Create Your Brand Language

 This isn’t something that is going to take 10 minutes.
-However you don’t necessarily need to be a brand copywriter.
 Start by asking your staff what words they would associate with your brand.
 Do they match the words you would have chosen?
 Then set aside time for brainstorming sessions to decide what you want your brand to be known for and what words will help you achieve that.

 Research Your Competitors’ Brand Language

 Spend time analysing what language your competitors are using.
 Your choice of words should explain why your brand exists, not what it does or how you do it.

 Ensure Your Brand Language Is Original

 Avoid falling into the trap of generic, unoriginal words.
-For example, If your website, visuals and marketing collateral is of a high quality, consumers will presume quality without you having to constantly repeat the word.
+For example, if your website, visuals, and marketing collateral is of a high quality, consumers will presume quality without you having to constantly repeat the word.

 Keep Your Brand Language Simple

 A small selection of words and phrases are a good place to start – you don’t need to generate a whole dictionary worth of ideas as this could dilute the effectiveness of your message.

-5. Weave Your Messaging Into Brand Storytelling
+Weave Your Messaging into Brand Storytelling

 Your keywords and phrases should be the essential building blocks of your strapline and mission statement, but they should also be wisely peppered throughout your blog posts, image captions, social media posts and lookbooks.